ibm-cloud-docs/containers/cs_worker_add.md

 Before you begin:
 *  To add a zone to your worker pool, your worker pool must be in a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).
 If your worker pool is not in a multizone-capable zone, consider [creating a new worker pool](#add_pool).
 *  In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 To add a zone with worker nodes to your worker pool:

 1. List available zones and pick the zone that you want to add to your worker pool.
 The zone that you choose must be a multizone-capable zone.
    ```
-   ibmcloud ks zones
+   ibmcloud ks zone ls
    ```
    {: pre}

 2. List available VLANs in that zone.
 If you do not have a private or a public VLAN, the VLAN is automatically created for you when you add a zone to your worker pool.
    ```
-   ibmcloud ks vlans --zone <zone>
+   ibmcloud ks vlan ls --zone <zone>
    ```
    {: pre}

 3. List the worker pools in your cluster and note their names.
    ```
-   ibmcloud ks worker-pools --cluster <cluster_name_or_ID>
+   ibmcloud ks worker-pool ls --cluster <cluster_name_or_ID>
    ```
    {: pre}

 4. Add the zone to your worker pool.
 If you have multiple worker pools, add the zone to all your worker pools so that your cluster is balanced in all zones.
-Replace `<pool1_id_or_name,pool2_id_or_name,...>` with the names of all of your worker pools in a comma-separated list.

     A private and a public VLAN must exist before you can add a zone to multiple worker pools.
 If you do not have a private and a public VLAN in that zone, add the zone to one worker pool first so that a private and a public VLAN is created for you.
 Then, you can add the zone to other worker pools by specifying the private and the public VLAN that was created for you.
     {: note}